-Deana Haggag received her BA in Art History and Philosophy from Rutgers University-Newark.
-She worked with several contemporary arts spaces both in the United States and abroad before pursuing her MFA.
-At MICA, Deana chose to complete her thesis work with Gallery CA located in the City Arts building which houses 69 artist live/work spaces.
-For her thesis, Deana established a series of administrative systems to better define the mission of the gallery for its residents and community.
-She was additionally responsible for all exhibitions and programming throughout the 2012/13 season.
-Deana is also currently the Dean of the Baltimore Chapter of the Awesome Foundation.
+Haggag, who received her B.A. in Art History and Philosophy from Rutgers University-Newark, worked with several contemporary arts spaces both in the United States and abroad before pursuing her graduate degree.
+At MICA, Haggag chose to complete her thesis work with Gallery CA located in the City Arts building which houses 69 artist live/work spaces.
+For her thesis, she established a series of administrative systems to better define the mission of the gallery for its residents and community.